-The Biology Foundation is satisfied by one of five course topics at the 1000 level or by an intermediate or advanced biology course under the following circumstances:
+The Biology Foundation is satisfied by one of the following five courses at the 1000 level or by an intermediate or advanced biology course under the following circumstances:

-- 1. Students who took an AP biology class in High School and received a score of 4 or 5 are automatically eligible to place into an intermediate or advanced biology class. - 2.
-Students who took an AP biology class in High School and received a score of 3, or IB HL and received a comparable score have the option to take an oral assessment to determine whether they are eligible to place into an advanced biology class.
+1. Students who took an AP biology class in high school and received a score of 4 or 5 are automatically eligible to place into an intermediate or advanced biology class.

+2. Students who took an AP biology class in high school and received a score of 3, or IB HL and received a comparable score have the option to take an oral assessment to determine whether they are eligible to place into an intermediate or advanced biology class.
 Interested students who meet these criteria should contact biology faculty to set up an appointment for the exam.

-65 2 1 11 SCI1210 Principles of Modern Biology with Laboratory 4 SCI SCI1220 Human Genetics and Genomics with Laboratory 4 SCI SCI1230 Think Like a Biologist with Laboratory 4 SCI SCI1240 Designing Better Drugs with Laboratory 4 SCI SCI1250 Six Microbes that Changed the World with Laboratory 4 SCI OR An intermediate or advanced biology course
+SCI1210 Principles of Modern Biology with Laboratory 4 SCI SCI1220 Human Genetics and Genomics with Laboratory 4 SCI SCI1230 Think Like a Biologist with Laboratory 4 SCI SCI1240 Designing Better Drugs with Laboratory 4 SCI SCI1250 Six Microbes that Changed the World with Laboratory 4 SCI SCI1260 The Intersection of Biology, Art and Technology (IBAT) 4 SCI OR An intermediate or advanced biology course

-Chemistry/Materials Science - One of:
+Chemistry/Materials Science Foundation - One of:

-SCI1310 Introduction to Chemistry with Laboratory 4 SCI

-SCI1399 Special Topics in Chemistry Variable

-Credits SCI

-SCI1410 Materials Science and Solid State Chemistry with 4 SCI
+4 credits in Chem istry or Materials Science, satisfied by one of: SCI1310 Introduction to Chemistry with Laboratory 4 SCI SCI1399 Special Topics in Chemistry Variable Credits SCI SCI1410 Materials Science and Solid State Chemistry 4 SCI SCI2310 Environmental Analysis & Science 4 SCI or designated alternative

-Laboratory

-SCI1410A Materials Science and Solid State Chemistry with 4 SCI

-Laboratory

-Physics - One of:
+Physics Foundation - One of:

+4 credits in Physic cs, satisfied by one of:

 SCI1121 Electricity and Magnetism 4 SCI

 SCI1130 Mechanics 4 SCI

-SCI2130 Quantum Physics 4 SCI

-SCI2220 Biomechanics 4 SCI

-SCI3120 Solid State Physics 4 SCI

 SCI3130 Advanced Classical Mechanics 4 SCI

+or designated alternative

-The following courses require instructor permission: SCI2130, SCI2220, SCI3120, SCI3130
+The following cou urse requires instructor permission: SCI3130